A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 "well thats the thing about war, it never stays where you put it" -dr halsey

+"this isnt death, this is loss, it's different" -kwan ha

 the last vestige of hope is wiped